git-thinh/chrome-proxy/README.md

 # Release History (reverse chronological order)

+v0.0.8 2016-01-18 Reworked module structure which seemed to fail to define Proxy in some situations.

 v0.0.7 2016-01-18 Corrected issue where deleted properties were not properly restored if deleteProperty trap failed.

 v0.0.6 2016-01-17 Created browserified and minified version.
 Added some unit tests.
 Added .travis.yml and .codeclimate.yml.
 Updated badges.